Primordial Non-Gaussianity $f_{\mathrm{NL}}$ and Anisotropies in Scalar-Induced Gravitational Waves: Monopole and degeneracies in model parameters

 where $q_\ast$ denotes the spectral peak, $\sigma$ stands for the standard deviation, and $A$ is the the spectral amplitude at $q_\ast$.
 This power spectrum has been broadly used in the literature, e.g., Refs.~\cite{Pi:2020otn,Adshead:2021hnm,Zhao:2022kvz,Dimastrogiovanni:2022eir}.

 In \cref{fig:Omega_order}, we show the contributions of primordial non-Gaussianity, which depend on powers of $\fnl^{2}$ (exactly speaking, powers of $A\fnl^2$), to the energy-density fraction spectrum $\bar{\Omega}_{\uGW,0}(q)$ in Eq.~(\ref{eq:ogwetaa0qsai}).
 Here, we let $A=0.02$, $\sigma=1$, but vary $|\fnl|$ via letting it to be $0.5$, $5.0$, and $10.0$ from the left to right panels.
 Throughout this paper, we manipulate $\fnl$ to insure that the non-Gaussian contribution to $\zeta$ in \cref{eq:fnl-def} lies in perturbative regime, i.e., $(3\fnl/5)^2 A < 1$.
-For comparison, we also depict the Gaussian contribution that is of $\cO(\fnl^{0})$ order, following Refs.~\cite{Espinosa:2018eve,Kohri:2018awv,Adshead:2021hnm}.
+However, we would not require the constraints on $\fnl$ from \ac{CMB}, since we are discussing couplings between long-wavelength modes, that could be related to \ac{CMB}, and extremely-short-wavelength modes that are beyond the scope of \ac{CMB} observations.
+Therefore, the \ac{CMB} bounds are irrelevant to our current work.
+In addition, we depict the Gaussian contribution that is of $\cO(\fnl^{0})$ order, following Refs.~\cite{Espinosa:2018eve,Kohri:2018awv,Adshead:2021hnm}.
 It is denoted by blue curves in the panels.
 As were shown in Refs.~\cite{Garcia-Bellido:2017aan,Domenech:2017ems,Cai:2018dig,Unal:2018yaa,Yuan:2020iwf,Atal:2021jyo,Adshead:2021hnm}, the non-Gaussian contributions become more significant with increase of $|\fnl|$, and could be dominant for $|\fnl|\sim\cO(10)$.
 Compared with the Gaussian contribution, they are negligible for $|\fnl|\sim\cO(0.1)$, comparable for $|\fnl|\sim\cO(1)$, and one order of magnitude larger for $|\fnl|\sim\cO(10)$.
 Further, the contribution of $\cO(\fnl^{4})$ order also becomes more significant with increase of $|\fnl|$, and could be comparable to that of $\cO(\fnl^{2})$ order for $|\fnl|\sim\cO(10)$.
 In fact, the above results are available for $A\sim\cO(10^{-3}-10^{-1})$, i.e., the value of spectral amplitude commonly used in scenarios of \ac{PBH} production.

 In \cref{fig:Omega_all}, we also show the dependence of $\bar{\Omega}_{\uGW}(q)$ on the parameters $A$ and $\sigma$, as well as the sign degeneracy of $\fnl$.
 The spectral magnitude strongly depends on $A$ (as well as $\fnl$), as is shown in Refs.~\cite{Ananda:2006af,Adshead:2021hnm}.
 Larger value of $A$ leads to a larger spectral magnitude, roughly following $\bar{\Omega}_{\uGW}\propto A^{2}$, and vice versa.
 In contrast, the variation of $\sigma$ mainly alters the shape of spectral profile, as is demonstrated in \cref{fig:Omega_all} from the left to right panels.
 Furthermore, there is a sign degeneracy of $\fnl$, because $\bar{\Omega}_{\uGW}(q)$ depends on powers of $\fnl^{2}$ in Eq.~(\ref{eq:Omega-G})--Eq.~(\ref{eq:Omega-R}) and Eq.~(\ref{eq:Omega-C})--Eq.~(\ref{eq:Omega-N}).
 Therefore, we can obtain at most the value of $|\fnl|$, rather than $\fnl$, via measuring the monopole in \acp{SIGW}.